Black, Indigenous, &

 Nathalie Nia Faulk (she/her) is a self-described Ebony Southern Belle based in New Orleans.
 Her work blends performance, History, Healing Justice, and Cultural Organizing.
 Currently, she serves as Co-Director of Southern Organizer Academy, Co-Director of Last Call Oral History Project, and as the Cultural Organizing Programs Manager for Alternate ROOTS.
 She serves on the Boards of Transcending Women, BreakOUT!, LOUD Queer Youth Theatre, and PFLAG NOLA.
 She has performed across the country in Alleged Lesbian Activities, Personal Space, and InFringe Fest.
 Nia believes everyone is inherently valuable and beautiful and collectively, we can manifest everything!

 Alejandrina M. Medina is an experimental writer whose work theorizes state power, aesthetic production, and sensorial knowledge through 20th and 21st Century Latinx/Latin American music, sound, and performance.
 She holds a BM in Performance Studies from Lawrence University and is pursuing a PhD in Integrative Studies with an emphasis in Critical Gender Studies at UC San Diego.
 Her dissertation on LOUDNESS is a love letter to depressed trans Latinas who feel like they’re too much.
-She sits on the executive board of Proyecto Trans Latina.
+She sits on the executive board of Proyecto Trans Latinas.
 She can usually be found yearning queerly, with her cat María Carmen, or singing a bolero at karaoke—ideally all three.

 Joshua K. Reason (they/them) is a transdisciplinary, multimodal scholar-artist from the Bay Area.
 Their research and creative work are rooted in a fervent commitment to connect the aesthetics, longings, and political strivings of Black communities across the Americas.
 Their work has been published in The Black Scholar, The Journal of American Culture, The Journal of Black Sexuality and Relationships, and becoming undisciplined: a zine.
 In addition to finishing their PhD in Africana Studies at the University of Pennsylvania, Joshua is producing a documentary about Black : Indigenous LGBTQIAPN+ artists in Northern-Northeastern Brazil.

-fabian (P’urhépecha) is an assistant professor in the Department of Comparative Studies and affiliated faculty in American Indian and Ethnic Studies at the Ohio State University.
+fabian romero (P’urhépecha) is an assistant professor in the Department of Comparative Studies and affiliated faculty in American Indian and Ethnic Studies at the Ohio State University.
 Fabian’s work explores the manifestations of colonial heteropatriarchy in contemporary mestizo P’urhépecha heritage family structures in Michoacán and the diaspora.
 You can find their work in Troubling the Line: Trans and Genderqueer Poetry and Poetics, Untangling the Knot: Queer Voices on Marriage, Relationships & Identity, Writing the Walls Down: A Convergence of LGBTQ Voices, and their self-published chapbook Mountains of Another Kind.

 GVGK Tang is a public historian, digital humanist, and media scholar.
 GVGK has served as a researcher for the Smithsonian, National Endowment for the Humanities, John J. Wilcox, Jr. LGBT Archives, and Historical Society of Pennsylvania.
 GVGK has been published by Oxford University Press, The American Archivist, and UCLA Design Media Arts.
 GVGK has served on the National Council on Public History’s Inclusion and Long Range Planning Committees, and co-chaired the Society for Queer Asian Studies.
 GVGK organizes The T4T Project (a zine by/for/about trans artists & storytellers of color) and Kin/Folk/Lore (a community-led oral history project in Philadelphia).
+Connect @gvgktang and gvgktang.com.

 PROJECTS